Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-Channel access strategies face the problem of the unknown number of nodes in the link, which is the case in nanonetwork formation in {MC} scenarios.
-Coordination of the nodes is pivotal to treating potential diseases effectively.
-Nanosensors are expected to combine their actions to simultaneously release the right amount of drugs at potential targets, such as cancer cells~\cite{mosayebi2019early}.
-Protocols have been designed to develop these applications, as seen in \cite{felicetti2014tcplike}; however, the dynamics of {MC} channels in fluidic environments hinder their straightforward deployment. {NN}-based strategies developed in computer networks for node clustering, such as those in \cite{lai2011cognitive}, can be repurposed in {MC} environments for nanosensors cluster formation as well.
+\textbf{3) Channel Access in MC-based IoBNT Networks:} Channel access strategies face the problem that the number of nodes in the link is unknown, which is the case in nanonetwork formation in {MC} scenarios.
+For instance, effective disease treatment relies on coordinated nanosensor actions, enabling the controlled release of drugs toward targets such as cancer cells~\cite{mosayebi2019early}.
+Protocols have been designed to enable these applications, as seen in \cite{felicetti2014tcplike}; however, the dynamics of {MC} channels in fluidic environments hinder their straightforward deployment (see \cite{debus2025blood}).
+Cognitive strategies developed for node clustering in computer networks, such as those in \cite{lai2011cognitive}, can be repurposed in {MC} environments for nanosensor cluster formation as well.